dfinity/dre/docs/make-release.md

 # How to make a new release

+You will need `poetry` installed on your system.
+After that, run `poetry install` to update your poetry setup to have the necessary requirements to produce a new release.

 Go to the repo root, and check that you don't have any dirty changes and that you are on the main branch.

 ```